AbaniwoM/kubeflow_task/src/public/README.md

 Open [https://kubeflow-task.netlify.app/](https://kubeflow-task.netlify.app/) to view it in your browser.

 ### Front-End Components
-Client side code resides in the public directory.
+Client side code resides in the public directory in the src folder.